In a video by Joe Scott I recently ran into the following statement:

 How cones work

-To prove this hypothesis, we first need to understand exactly how cones work.
+To confirm this hypothesis, we first need to understand exactly how cones work.
 My initial assumption here is that cones get triggered when a given frequency is present in a combined signal of frequencies.
 A quick search here turns up the following image:

 What is important to note here is that although the peaks are drawn at equal heights, this height is arbitrary.
 Blue cones only make up about 2% of the cones, but seem to somehow be amplified.
 As such, it’s not easily possible to map a given amount of light in lux at a specific frequency to a given response in the receptors in the eye, and the numbers will remain arbitrary.
 For our current purpose, we will assume that a given amount of light at the blue frequency will trigger a response of the same intensity as the same amount of light in the green frequency.